Allurial Review: Is This Romantasy Book Box Worth It? (Updated April 2026)

 So far, they've offered three new releases a month.
 Subscribers are also able to add previous month's books as add-ons if they are still in stock.
 Allurial hopes to expand to offering more add-ons in the future.

 One thing I've noticed is how quickly some titles sell out.
-The popular picks from each month tend to go within the first few days, so if you're picky about your selection, don't wait until the 5th to choose.
+The popular picks from each month tend to go within the first day or two, so if you're picky about your selection, don't wait until the 5th to choose.

 Book Quality and Appearance

-Book of the Month had no shortage of complaints about the quality of their sprayed edges, so as Allurial is owned by the same company, I wasn't sure what to expect.
-But the books I've gotten so far are beautiful.
+Book of the Month has no shortage of complaints about the quality of their sprayed edges.
+Since Allurial is owned by the same company, I was worried there would be similar quality issues.
+However, the books I've gotten so far are beautiful.
 Of course the colors aren't as saturated in real life as the photos, but that's to be expected with any book photography.

 I've somehow avoided the sprayed edge trend until now, and while Allurial's books are undeniably gorgeous, I'd happily trade the sprayed edges to get a lower price point.
 I only have so much room on my bookshelves and the edges are almost never on display anyway.